-A large playing field, playground, basketball court, school garden and extensive open space allows students to play and enjoy sports.
-A vast range of ECA’s including Art, Soccer, Gymnastics, Chinese, Touch Rugby, Choir, Orchestra, Lego Robotics, Yoga, Dancing, Photography, Sailing, Netball, Hockey, ICT, Maths and Science, Battle of the Books, Trinity Speech Exams, Dutch Education and School Band is on offer to children.
+A large playing field, playground, basketball court, school garden, and extensive open space allows students to play and enjoy sports.
+A vast range of ECA’s is on offer to children, including Art, Soccer, Gymnastics, Chinese, Touch Rugby, Choir, Orchestra, Lego Robotics, Yoga, Dancing, Photography, Sailing, Netball, Hockey, ICT, Maths and Science, Battle of the Books, Trinity Speech Exams, Dutch Education, and School Band.

 There is a focus on performing arts with an orchestra and school band; an annual musical and school choir performs around Hong Kong.
 Year 6 students consistently achieve high marks in the Trinity College London Speech and Communication exams.

 ICHK Hong Lok Yuen is a small school in a very different environment to many in Hong Kong.
-It is very much more a real community school with a strong parental and community involvement, a really well-rounded approach to the whole child in terms of education and pastoral care and with the benefit of a Secondary school option that is a real continuation of the philosophy and mind-set of the Primary.
+It is very much more a real community school with a strong parental and community involvement, a really well-rounded approach to the whole child in terms of education and pastoral care, as well as with the benefit of a Secondary school option that is a real continuation of the philosophy and mind-set of the Primary.